ebi-gene-expression-group/index-scxa/README.md

 You can override the default target Solr collection by setting `SOLR_COLLECTION`.
 You can also provide your own path to the BioSolr jar file by setting `BIOSOLR_JAR_PATH`.

+### Option 3: Solr package manager (used in the CI - preferred for production)

+Newer versions of solr introduced a new approach, named package manager, to deal with 3rd party JARs and files to be made available to solr.
+This implies the following steps:

+- Create a set of private/public keys (you can run [create-keys-for-tests.sh](tests/create-keys-for-tests.sh) as shown in [run_tests_in_containers.sh](run_tests_in_containers.sh) and keep those).
+- Start solr cloud with the `-Denable.packages=true` as done in the CI.
+- Upload the public key to solr through Zookeeper (see how the `SIGNING_*` variables are used and the `Upload der to Solr` part, both in [run_tests_in_containers.sh](run_tests_in_containers.sh)).
+- Sign the JAR file with the private key and upload it to the solr file store (in our case, BioSolr solr-ontology-update-processor-2.0.0.jar, done by [upload-biosolr-lib.sh](bin/upload-biosolr-lib.sh) in the [analytics.bats](tests/analytics.bats), noting that it is running inside the solr container and that for this purpose, the private key was mounted inside that container on startup).
+- Create the package `biosolr` (done as well by [upload-biosolr-lib.sh](bin/upload-biosolr-lib.sh)) in solr pointing to that signed JAR in the solr file store.
+- Verify the package (done as well by [upload-biosolr-lib.sh](bin/upload-biosolr-lib.sh)).
+- Deploy the package as part of the schema creation (done by [create-scxa-analystics-schema.sh](bin/create-scxa-analytics-schema.sh)).

+In the CI, all these steps are done.
+In some cases, through the API, and in some cases through direct `bin/solr` calls, which might require a container with the same solr version plus the URI to the desired solr server (or execute them inside the same solr server).

+Please note that for changes in the Solr version, most likely changes in [BioSolr plugin](https://github.com/ebi-gene-expression-group/BioSolr) will be required, at the very least to point to the newer Solr version, and hence a new JAR will need to be added here.
+Version 2.0.0 was built against Solr 8.7 (as used in the CI).

 ## Create schema

 ```bash
 create-scxa-analytics-schema.sh
 ```